-This combined BA/MA degree program allows our highly qualified undergraduate students the opportunity to pursue a Masters degree in History while they are completing their undergraduate studies.
+This combined B.A./M.A. degree program allows our highly qualified undergraduate students the opportunity to pursue a Master's degree in History while they are completing their undergraduate studies.
 Students who pursue this track must complete all requirements for the undergraduate history major, including the prerequisites and the senior seminar, our capstone course.
-As part of their joint degree, students will enroll three cross-listed courses at the 5000 level (9 credits).
-After completing all undergraduate credits, including the double counted courses, students will receive the B.A.
+As part of their joint degree, students will enroll in three courses at the 5000 level (9 credits).
+After completing all undergraduate credits, including the double-counted courses, students will receive the B.A.
 In the summer following receipt of the B.A., they will take a minimum of three credit hours at the graduate level.
-In their final year, they will take 18 credit hours at the graduate level, including a two-semester Research Seminar (6 hours), Historical Methods (3 hours), and graduate seminars (9 hours).
+In their final year, they will take 18 credit hours at the graduate level, including a two-semester research seminar (6 credits), the Historical Methods graduate class (3 credits), and graduate seminars (9 credits).
 Students must complete all credits within a year of receiving the History B.A.

-- Formal applicants must be in the first semester of their senior year, having 90 credits toward graduation.
-Please note that junior majors who are interested in pursuing this program should make their intentions known to the undergraduate and graduate advisors.
+- Formal applicants must be in the second semester of their junior year.
+Students who are interested in pursuing this program should make their intentions known to the undergraduate and graduate advisors as soon as possible.

-- Applicants must have a 3.25 GPA overall and a 3.4 GPA in history courses taken at FIU.
+- Applicants must have a 3.25 GPA overall and a 3.5 GPA in History courses taken at FIU.

-- Applicants must provide two letters of recommendation from tenured or tenure-earning FIU History Professors.
+- Applicants must provide two letters of recommendation from full-time FIU History professors at any rank.

 - The History Department’s Graduate Committee will make the final decision regarding admission to the program.

-- In their senior year, students will complete three cross-listed History courses at the 5000 level (9 credits).
+- In their senior year, students will complete three 5000-level History courses (9 credits).

 - In their fourth year, students will also complete the exit requirement for the undergraduate History major, the Senior Seminar, HIS 4935 (3 credits).